A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

 Not sure what that says about the way Google views me, but it’s dead accurate on what I expect to see based on that search term.

-If Google has billions of happy users, who come back time and again, they can turn around and charge us to access them in the form of ads.
-This thought process has led to what some are calling, albeit somewhat ominously, the death of organic search and the second shift we’re seeing in SEO.
+If Google has billions of happy users who come back time and again, they can turn around and charge us to access them in the form of ads.
+This thought process has led to what some are calling, albeit somewhat ominously, the death of organic search and the second shift we see in SEO.

 Organic search results are, simply, the results that you don’t have to pay for.
-As any casual searcher has likely noticed, organic results are being pushed further and further down the page in favor of features owned or curated by the search engine.
+As any casual searcher notices, organic results are pushed further and further down the page in favor of the search engine’s owned or curated features.